 According to Amy Fewell’s Natural Chicken Keeping Handbook, an adult laying chicken’s diet should be 15-18% protein, vitamins including A,D,E,K, and more, and minerals like calcium, phosphorous, magnesium, and more.

 Commercial chicken layer feed can be a great option.
 But you can also make your own chicken feed by combining some simple ingredients.
-And like us, you can even ferment it.
+And like us, you can even make your own fermented food which is much better.

 Hens also need good bacteria for a healthy digestive tract, just like humans do.
-This is why we ferment the food.
+This is why we starting fermenting chicken feed.

 For the entire hen’s diet (pulled from the Natural Chicken Keeping Handbook) you’ll want: